Relay Race Rules

 Assumption: Different relay races have different rules, different categories, different gender mixes, etc. But, they all resolve to their own established award rankings, and we believe the below requirements might allow the Championship Series to easily recognize some of those performances.

-Requirement #1: Everyone on the relay team must be a registered participant in the Texas Trail Championship Series.
+Requirement #1, An Eligible Relay Team has all of its members registered in the series: Everyone on the relay team must be a registered participant in the Texas Trail Championship Series.
 It actually does NOT matter that the relay team members are associated with a specific Texas Trail Championship Series Club/Team, just that each individual is registered with the series (further explained below).

-Requirement #2: There must be at least two (2) *eligible* relay teams in a relay race (where all relay team members are registered series participants).
+Requirement #2, A relay race needs at least a couple of teams in it: There must be at least two (2) *eligible* relay teams in a relay race (where all relay team members are registered series participants).
 There can be a mix of eligible and ineligible relay teams in a relay race but, there must be at least two eligible relay teams for Championship Series Points to be awarded.

 Note: These first 2 requirements might turn out to be the most challenging to satisfy… gathering relay teams of registered series members, and verifying that.